 Possible impact of low water Bavaria has been able to cope even with prolonged dry periods relatively well.
-Low water has an The last drought in the summer of 2003, impact on water however, left a first impression of the quality, water possible impact and hazards that may supply, shipping, lie ahead.
-During this drought period in irrigation and 2003 hydro-power. - shipping was impaired due to low water levels. - hydropower stations could only produce reduced quantities of electricity, - one power station had to reduce its output to prevent cooling water discharged from excessively heating the river. - there were some bottlenecks in the drinking water supply in the medium mountain ranges, - withdrawal of water for irrigation purposes was restricted in some areas.
+The last drought in the summer of 2003, however, left a first impression of the possible impact and hazards that may lie ahead.
+During this drought period in 2003 - shipping was impaired due to low water levels. - hydropower stations could only produce reduced quantities of electricity, - one power station had to reduce its output to prevent cooling water discharged from excessively heating the river. - there were some bottlenecks in the drinking water supply in the medium mountain ranges, - withdrawal of water for irrigation purposes was restricted in some areas.